Welcome to our FAQ! Here are a few of the topics we cover here:

 Nope.
 Your breasts have many milk ducts, and actually some women find that more milk comes out of the piercings.
 However, there are things to consider.

 Make sure that your piercings are fully healed before you begin breast feeding.
-This is for two reasons: your jewelry is a choking hazard for the baby so you will want to be able to take it in and out.
-Also, your hormones are going through so many changes, it will be almost impossible for your piercings to heal.
+This is for two reasons: your jewelry is a choking hazard for the baby so you will want to be able to take them in and out and, secondly, if not fully healed your piercing sites are essentially wounds that can be introduced to bacteria during feedings/pumping/etc.

-Addressing issue number one: because you are going to be removing your jewelry a lot, you are going to want to follow a few steps:
+If you are fully healed and will be removing your jewelry for feedings you are going to want to follow a few steps:

 – make sure your hands are clean

-• lubricate your jewelry to help ease the insertion
+– lubricate your jewelry to help ease reinsertion (sometimes doing this in the shower is helpful)

 Do you test your autoclave?